Lawrence Sullivan Ross: Personal life and death

 Ross was a Freemason and became a master mason at Waco Masonic Lodge #92.
 In 1947, a masonic lodge was named after him.

 Ross continued to be active in veteran's organizations, and in 1893, he became the first commander of the Texas Division of the United Confederate Veterans.
 He was re-elected president several times and served one term as commander-in-chief of the entire United Confederate Veterans organization.
 During that time, a Daughters of the Confederacy chapter established in Bryan was named the L.S.
 Ross Chapter.

 In 1894, Ross was appointed to a seat on the Railroad Commission of Texas.
 While he pondered whether to resign his position and accept the appointment, letters and petitions poured into his office begging him to remain at Texas AMC.
 He declined the appointment and remained president of the college.

 Ross had always been an avid hunter, and he embarked on a hunting trip along the Navasota River with his son Neville and several family friends during Christmas vacation in 1897.
 While hunting, he suffered acute indigestion and a severe chill and decided to go home early while the others continued their sport.
 He arrived in College Station on December 30 and consulted a doctor.
 Ross remained in pain for several days, and in the early evening of January 3, 1898, he died at his home, aged 59 years and 3 months.
 Although no death certificate was filed, "evidence points to a coronary heart attack as the probable cause of death."
 The entire Texas AMC student body accompanied Ross's body back to Waco, where Confederate veterans in gray uniforms formed an honor guard.
 Several thousand people attended Ross's burial at Oakwood Cemetery.
 To further memorialize him, students at Texas AMC held the first Silver Taps ceremony, a tradition still followed when a current student at Texas A&M dies.
+Following his death, Roger Haddock Whitlock was appointed acting president of the college.
+Later in July, Lafayette L. Foster, who Ross had appointed as the Commissioner of Agriculture, Insurance, Statistics, and History while governor, became the next president of the college.